ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 This section of the config file is where we configure the operation of EMR.
 The variables with defaults can typically be left as-is, but you will need to set:

-1. `placement`, which is the Amazon EC2 region **and** availability zone in which the job should run, e.g. "us-east-1a" or "eu-west-1b"
+1. `region`, which is the Amazon EC2 region **and** availability zone in which the job should run, e.g. "us-east-1a" or "eu-west-1b"
 2. `ec2_key_name`, which is the name of the Amazon EC2 key that you set up in the [Dependencies](#dependencies) above

-Make sure that placement and the EC2 key you specify both belong to the same region, or else EMR won't be able to find the key.

-It's strongly recommended that you choose the same Amazon EC2 placement as your S3 buckets are located in.
+Make sure that the EC2 key you specify belongs in the region you specify, or else EMR won't be able to find the key. **It's strongly recommended that you choose the same Amazon region as your S3 buckets are located in.**

+Additionally, fill in one of these two:

+*  `placement`, which is the Amazon EC2 region **and** availability zone in which the job should run, e.g. "us-east-1a" or "eu-west-1b"
+*  `ec2_subnet_id`, which is the ID of the Amazon EC2 subnet you want to run the job in

+You only need to set one of these (they are mutually exclusive settings), but you must set one.

 #### etl